-A physician defined as a person licensed as an allopathic or osteopathic physician according to A.R.S.
+A physician defined as an individual licensed as an allopathic or osteopathic physician according to A.R.S.
 Title 32, Chapter 13 or Chapter 17 and who otherwise meets the definition of Primary Care Provider (PCP).

 PRIMARY CARE PROVIDER (PCP)